 In San Francisco, less than 6% of the population is African American.
 Last year, 39% of people booked into jail in SF (and 51% of people represented by public defenders) were black.
 These and other factors have led to a growing concern that black defendants are not being given trials before a jury of peers.

 “Senator Wiener’s bill will provide badly needed transparency in the demographics and diversity of jurors called to serve on trials,” said San Francisco Public Defender Jeff Adachi.
 “In San Francisco, where we’ve seen African American jurors disappear from jury panels, we need to see whether this exclusion is systematic or not.
 This bill will provide means to obtain this critical information.”

 California’s polarizing sanctuary state bill passed through the state Senate Appropriations Committee on Monday, and now heads to the Senate floor for a full vote.
 If approved by the Senate, it will move on to the Assembly.

-The bill, AB 54, aims to prevent the federal government from using state and local public resources—like law enforcement personnel—to help Immigration and Customs Enforcement agents investigate, arrest, or detain immigrants.
+The bill, SB 54, aims to prevent the federal government from using state and local public resources—like law enforcement personnel—to help Immigration and Customs Enforcement agents investigate, arrest, or detain immigrants.
 The bill does not, however, stop law enforcement officers from complying with warrants to transfer immigrants who have committed violent crimes into federal custody.

 “A warrant requirement will enable California to preserve our civil liberties and enhance public safety by maintaining the trust and effectiveness of law enforcement,” said San Francisco District Attorney George Gascón.
 “A warrant requirement will ensure the government confirms a person’s identity and whether they are subject to deportation before they can be detained, thereby preventing citizens, authorized immigrants and victims of crime from being jailed.”